25 Thanksgiving Games For Bored Kids & Active Adults

 If you want guests to spill some secrets or cringe a little, introduce the game of Never Have I Ever to your soiree.

-There are many versions of the game, the one that requires the least amount of effort is where the host starts and players continue, clockwork to keep the round organized.
+There are many versions of the game; the one that requires the least effort is where the host starts, and players continue, clockwork to keep the round organized.

-The host would say – never have I ever blacked out a family Thanksgiving, then all players would drink if they have or abstain if they’ve not.
+The host would say – never have I ever blacked out a family Thanksgiving, then all players would drink if they had or abstain if they had not.

 Then player two would continue – never have I ever kissed a neighbor at a Thanksgiving party, and so on.

-Feel free to adapt our Never Have I Ever Questions for Friends or Never Have I Ever Questions for Couples to fit in with the Thanksgiving theme.
+Feel free to adapt our Never Have I Ever Questions for Friends or Never Have I Ever Questions for Couples to fit the Thanksgiving theme.

 As with Would You Rather, rules can be applied.